Tineo

 A notable group of migrants are indicated to have arrived to Baracoa, Cuba before leaving to either return to the island of Hispaniola or other places.
 Félix Tineo and Rosa García are one couple who arrived in Baracoa August 25, 1805 and departed January 15, 1810.
 Joining them on their arrival were doña Francisca Tineo and an Antonio Tineo.
 Independently earlier that year, a different Francisca Tineo arrived in Baracoa.

 José Tineo García (c.
 1801-1897), the son of Félix Tineo and Rosa García Reyes was born in Baracoa, Cuba.
 His father Félix Tineo (born c.
 1763) may be an individual that appears in many dispensations related to the Tineo family as an informant/witness.
-José Tineo García returned to Santiago and married María Ramona Jiminián.
-They had two daughters: Matilde (died 1904) and Ana Joaquina Tineo Jiminián (c.
-1844-1890) before José died on March 21, 1897 in Las Charcas.
+José Tineo García returned to Santiago and married María Ramona Jiminián Hernández on September 26, 1859.
+She was the daughter of José Jiminián and María Eugenia Hernández.
+María Ramona's brother, José Aniceto Jiminián Hernández, was born in Las Charcas around 1833 and later resided in Los Ranchos de Babosico marrying Juana Tineo López, the daughter of José María Tineo Reyes and María Ramona López.
+José Tineo and María Ramona Jiminián had four children: Matilde (c.1844-1904), Ana Joaquina Tineo Jiminián (c.
+1844-1890), Juana Antonia Tineo Jiminián (born c.
+1848), and Amadeo Tineo Jiminián (c.
+1856-1907) before José died on March 21, 1897 in Las Charcas.

 Descendants of Descendants of Félix Tineo and Rosa García Reyes